opencolor-tools/sketch-opencolor/README.md

 gulp watch
 ```

-To release new version as github release, run:
+To release a new version as github release, run:

 ```
 export GITHUB_TOKEN=yoursecrettoken